carter-0/carter.red/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+literally just copied from the starter template for next.js